natpen/awesome-wayland/README.md

 # Awesome Wayland

-A curated list of [Wayland](https://gitlab.freedesktop.org/wayland/wayland) code and resources.
+A lightly-curated list of [Wayland](https://gitlab.freedesktop.org/wayland/wayland) code and resources.
+Please investigate these projects on your own before fully committing to them!
+I have personal experience with some of the projects here, but for the others I rely heavily on the community for submissions, and generally just do a quick code search to see if it looks like the project supports Wayland natively.

 If you want to contribute, please read [this](CONTRIBUTING.md).